barathvelmu/Project-SERVE/README.md

 It would awesome if we could all write commit messages before pushing code changes/PRs, as it would help us know what the change is for!

 **Example:** "_Wrote logic for button on home page_" or "_Added small HTML header for subtitle_"

-## Note on Pull Requests
-A Pull Request ensures someone doesn't directly push into our main code, which is all stored in the "main" branch.
-It is a method to propose changes to the codebase and have it reviewed (errors etc.) before being pushed.

-I enabled every PR to have **at least 1 required approval** so someone can take a look.
-For project simplicity, I was thinking of **only using the "main"** branch.

-My reasoning to having branch protection is to avoid someone accidentally deleting code or pushing code with errors etc, but nothing more than that.

-_If anyone dislikes the general PR approach and wants to directly push without any review, we can all re-decide as a team!_